closemarketing/woocommerce-es/readme.txt

 == Changelog ==
+= 1.2 =
+*	Adds an option in Woocommerce / General Options to Optimize the checkout for better conversion.

 = 1.1 =
 *	Add an option in Woocommerce / General Options to make it mandatory VAT info field.